 This August 20, join your community in celebrating National Lemonade Day!
 Participating cities will have the chance to teach youth about setting up their own lemonade stand and running their own company!
 It’s a great way to meet people in your city, sip on a refreshing beverage, and put your money to a good cause.
 Since 2007, National Lemonade Day founder Michael Holthouse has been helping kids learn the benefit of best business practices, responsibility, finance education, goal creation, and teamwork through his National Lemonade Day campaign.
 The whole day may only last 24 hours, but the lessons these kids learn will stay with them for a lifetime —there’s nothing sour about that mission!
 When life hands you lemons, celebrate National Lemonade Day!

-National Lemonade Day - Key Moments
+National Lemonade Day - History

 The New York Times first documented use of "lemonade stand"